 After graduating Parsons, Annie joined LVMH Group, Louis Vuitton New York, as an assistant designer.
 This position eventually led to Dior commissioning her to work on their fashion campaign for their collection and obsession jewelry.
 While continuing to do campaigns for Dior over the following two years, Annie also worked for CFDA as a PR coordinator, leading fashion houses and magazine clients such as Marc Jacobs and Harper's Bazzar USA.

-In 2014, Annie was promoted and relocated to Louis Vuitton, Shanghai where she worked briefly as Globe Manager.
+Annie was then promoted and relocated to Louis Vuitton, Shanghai where she worked briefly as Globe Manager.
 Within the years, Annie officially started her self-titled label, 'ANNIE WU' in New York.
 Annie's new clothing line is rich with New York flair.
 Slick leather, superhero-esque outfits, and glistening silver tops only begin to describe the unique, urban elements that define the ANNIE WU collection.
 While eye-catching in style, Annie's latest line also provides practical and contemporary clothing for the confident professional woman who seeks a free-spirited fashion style.

 Annie currently has design studios and buying offices in New York, California, London, Shanghai, Beijing, and Tokyo and spends the majority of her time in these areas of the world.

 "Being raised in California and moving to New York,

 I did a lot of traveling and research before I decided to start my

 career—going to Italy, going to China, going to Paris—and where

 I felt most comfortable, where I felt at home, was New York.
 I felt